 Please note that to submit an application through www.Grants.gov, applicants must register for a Grants.gov User ID and Password.
-This process can take several days; therefore, applicants should not wait until having a completed application package to initiate the registration process.
+This process can take several days; therefore, applicants should not wait until the application package is complete to initiate the registration process.
 In addition, applicants must have an updated Central Contractor Registration (CCR) for their organization, and must designate the person submitting the application on behalf of the organization as an Authorized Organizational Representative (AOR).